simeononsecurity/simeononsecurity.ch/content/articles/understanding-raid_-types-and-their-uses-in-data-storage/index.en.md

 * Hardware RAID controllers typically offer better performance and reliability due to their dedicated hardware resources and advanced features.
 * Software RAID controllers, on the other hand, rely on the computer's CPU and memory, which can impact overall system performance.

 When choosing a RAID controller, it is important to consider factors such as the desired RAID level, the number of drives supported, and the required performance and reliability.
-Additionally, compatibility with the computer's operating system and the RAID configuration software should also be taken into account.
+Also, compatibility with the computer's operating system and the RAID configuration software should also be taken into account.

 > Tip: It is recommended to use a hardware RAID controller for high-performance applications or critical data storage, while software RAID controllers can be suitable for smaller-scale setups or non-critical data storage.